 You are already on the right track to side-stepping a “slam” by educating yourself.
 Simply being aware that slamming can occur is important.
 Always read the fine print to find out exactly what it is you are signing up for.
 In addition, be certain to: Know who your current long distance carrier is.
 Call your local telephone company to find out.

 Keep an eye on your telephone bills to see if your carrier changes or if the charges for your long distance calls increase significantly.
 The FCC requires carrier charges to be “clearly nd conspicuously” indicated on all telephone bills.

 Always read the fine print.
-As mentioned above, you may sign up for new long distance service without even knowing it by cashing a check or signing for a new “prize” in a contest.
+As mentioned above, you may sign up for a new long-distance service without even knowing it by cashing a check or signing for a new “prize” in a contest.
 Always be sure to read the fine print.

 Call your local telephone company and request a “carrier freeze.”
-Currently, your local company will switch you whenever request is made by a long distance carrier.
+Currently, your local company will switch you whenever a request is made by a telephone carrier.
 A call to your local telephone company is currently the only way to block a switch without your direct consent.